nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### PrivateRoomAddOperator

-We send this to the server to add private room operator abilities to a user.
+We send this to the server to add private room operator abilities to a member.

+The server tells us a member received operator abilities in a private room we are in.

 ### Data Order